noclocks/NoClocksVault/04-RESOURCES/WebClips/2024-04-19 - Building a Company Handbook - A Step By Step Guide.md

 > ##
 > The Doist Documentation Journey
 >
-> At [Doist](http://doist.com/), we've been proudly remote-first since our Founder and CEO, Amir, started building [Todoist](http://todoist.com/) in 2007, prioritizing the flexibility and efficiency that remote work offers.
 >
-> Alongside this philosophy lives a dedication to transparent communication and documentation, which officially dates back over a decade ago when we codified our core value of Communication as the first official entry into what is now our company handbook.
+> At [Doist](http://doist.com/), we've been proudly remote-first since our Founder and CEO, Amir, started building [Todoist](http://todoist.com/) in 2007, prioritizing the flexibility and efficiency that remote work offers.Alongside this philosophy lives a dedication to transparent communication and documentation, which officially dates back over a decade ago when we codified our core value of Communication as the first official entry into what is now our company handbook.Initially hosted on [GitHub](http://github.com/), today, our handbook lives in [Almanac](https://almanac.io/) and houses 1200+ pages of invaluable content that powers our globally distributed team working almost entirely asynchronously.We believe that these remote work practices can serve as inspiration for every company, so whether your team is distributed or not, we all benefit from better documentation and processes.
->
-> Initially hosted on [GitHub](http://github.com/), today, our handbook lives in [Almanac](https://almanac.io/) and houses 1200+ pages of invaluable content that powers our globally distributed team working almost entirely asynchronously.
->
-> We believe that these remote work practices can serve as inspiration for every company, so whether your team is distributed or not, we all benefit from better documentation and processes.
 >
 > ##
 > Challenges → Revamp